 A humble, tasty street food can be as memorable as a fancy restaurant meal.
 Since I came to Europe, I miss Chinese street food so much that I have made lots of effort to imitate them in my own kitchen.
 Chinese pork burger (Rou Jia Mo, 肉夹馍) is among my favourites.
 I serve it as regular dinner, but it also makes a very popular party dish.

 Rou Jia Mo is one of the most well-known street food in China.
-It originates from the historic city of Xi’an (same birth place as Spiced beed flatbread which I shared earlier) but has become very popular throughout China.
+It originates from the historic city of Xi’an (one of the 6 destinations included in my 2018 Culinary tour of China) but has become very popular throughout China.
 Its name literally means “meat held by a flatbread” and the meat is usually braised pork belly.
 When I presented this dish to my non-Chinese friends, they automatically called it Chinese pork burger.
 Why not?
 They do resemble western-style hamburgers.

 Braise the pork with lots of spices